 Don’t under estimate having a physical Lonely Planet guidebook.
 They’re useful for planning but they’re also very handy things to bring to Europe for your day to day sightseeing, understanding the sights you’re visiting and offline maps if you can’t get wifi (see above!).
 If you’re flitting around to a lot of different cities, get a general Europe or country guidebook.
 If you’re spending longer in just a few cities, then the pocket guidebooks to individual cities are great and usually include a pull out map.

-A pack of travel laundry detergent sachets make it quick and easy to wash your items in a hotel sink in the evening and leave them to dry overnight.
+A pack of travel laundry detergent sachets or these little laundry detergent sheets make it quick and easy to wash your items in a hotel sink in the evening and leave them to dry overnight.
 Hotel laundry is expensive and there are rarely self-service laundries in hotels in Europe.
 A travel sink stopper is also a good idea.
 It’s cheap and easy to throw in your luggage without taking up much space or weight.

 Questions or Comments on My Europe Travel Essentials